TarekAmmar1993/MyCabinet/README.md

 - Authentication module
 - CRUD operations for patients
-- filter records by first ame, last name or birth date
+- Filter records by first ame, last name or birth date
-- sort records alphabetically
+- Sort records alphabetically
-- print a record
+- Print a record

-Here is some Screenshots of MyCabinet
+Here is some Screenshots of MyCabinet :

 ![This is an image](src/images/Patient.png)